Statement of Service

-Your views are important to us in planning future provision so we hope you will respond fully when we seek your views.
+Your views are important to us in planning future provision, so we hope you will respond fully when we seek your views.
 Your comments will be confidential unless you decide otherwise.
-We will endeavour to tell you how our service has changed as a result of your feedback.
+We will endeavour to tell you how our service has changed because of your feedback.

 By making use of the services and expertise available, you will be better able to understand your capabilities, become better informed about the career choices open to you and be better equipped to take the next steps towards rewarding and satisfying careers.

 The opening hours of VSS as detailed in ‘Access’ above indicates that the office is only open during normal office hours.
 Other facilities such as VSS website and social media platforms are however available 24/7.

 VSS can be accessed by web here, telephone or post directed to our head office address on page 3.
 Any hard copies of material can be obtained by contacting Julie Duckett, Head of Operations on 0161 478 4242 or by email request at: email@example.com

 IAG services, promote the value of learning, are accessible to all service users and will provide you with any additional help you need to enter and progress in learning and work (outside of our service offer).
 VSS do not claim to be the experts, but we will endeavour to guide you to the information you require.

 Our IAG Directory provides links to third party organisations, which will help you to access the support you need.
 The IAG information is available on the website here